-Bodacious Space Pirates (also known as Môretsu (Go-getter) Space Pirates) is a 2012 anime based on the novels, Miniskirt Space Pirates by Yűichi Sasamoto.In the far future where space travel has become the norm, Marika Kato is a high school girl living a rather ordinary life as a member of the space yacht club and a part-time job at a high-class retro café.
+Bodacious Space Pirates (also known as Môretsu (Go-getter) Space Pirates) is a 2012 anime based on Miniskirt Space Pirates by Yűichi Sasamoto.In a far future in which space travel has become the norm, Marika Kato is a high school girl living a rather ordinary life as a member of the space yacht club and a part-time job at a high-class retro café.
 One day, Marika meets subordinates of her recently deceased father who reveal her father was a space pirate.
 By law, only direct descendants can inherit her father's spaceship, the Bentenmaru, which her father's subordinates ask that she takes over as their new Captain.
 Thus begins Marika's life as a Space Pirate.The anime can be watched legally at Crunchyroll and The Anime Network.
 A dub from Sentai Filmworks, who released the show on DVD in the US, is now available.
 Also available on Hulu.A movie based on the series came out in February, 2014.

 "Bodacious Space Tropes":

 Ace Custom: The Bentenmaru is highly modified but could be considered to zigzagging this trope as while the Electronic Warfare suite is highly advanced the engines are so old that one of them just barely works much of the time.

 Ace Pilot: Kane McDougal, Bentenmaru's helmsman and Marika's new substitute teacher.
 Marika manages to impress him.
 Also, twin brother Shane.

 Ai Hoshimiya, new member of the Space Yacht Club and rookie pilot.
 In episode 21 Ai star-navigates by sight after her dinghy's electronics are knocked out.
 She also saves the Bentenmaru by predicting the wind currents to help them shoot down the enemy.